 Chinese mainland reports 21 locally transmitted COVID-19 cases

-A kid receives a dose of COVID-19 vaccine at a school in Hohhot, north China's Inner Mongolia Autonomous Region, Nov.
-23, 2021.
-Hohhot recently launched a COVID-19 vaccination campaign for children aged 3 to 11.
-(Xinhua/Peng Yuan)
+A staff member helps a resident to present personal health information at a testing site in Manzhouli, north China's Inner Mongolia Autonomous Region, Nov.
+29, 2021.
+(Xinhua/Li Zhipeng)

 BEIJING, Nov.
-29 (Xinhua) -- The Chinese mainland on Sunday reported 21 new locally transmitted COVID-19 cases, the National Health Commission said in its daily report on Monday.
+30 (Xinhua) -- The Chinese mainland on Monday reported 21 new locally transmitted COVID-19 cases, all in Inner Mongolia, the National Health Commission said in its daily report on Tuesday.

-Of the new local cases, 20 were reported in Inner Mongolia and one in Yunnan.

 Photos